 - What does political turmoil, racism and discrimination do to the cognitive load of students who are constantly subjected to this additional mental processing?

-- Why is the task of educating our uninformed peers largely burdening students of color?
-Why is this urgency lacking in our cis, white/white passing peers and faculty who are fully capable of sharing this workload?
+- Why is the task of educating our uninformed peers largely burdening underrepresented students, especially Black, Indigenous and nonwhite Latinx students and their intersecting identities?
+Why is this urgency lacking in our cis, white/white passing peers and others who are fully capable of sharing this workload?

 - How do we acknowledge what these students experience in higher education and that they are doubly affected when we task them with fixing our ‘diversity problems’ while our white and white passing peers are able to opt out?
-What enables white and white passing peers to often opt out?
+What enables white, white passing and other peers to often opt out?

 - How does this affect our ability to retain, recognize and promote Black students and faculty and other marginalized groups in higher education?